StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/DROP TABLE.md

 Note:

 - If it has not been more than a day since a table was deleted by using the DROP TABLE statement, you can use the [RECOVER](../data-definition/RECOVER.md) statement to restore the table.
-- If DROP Table FORCE is executed, the table will be deleted directly and cannot be recovered without checking whether there are unfinished activities in the database.
-Generally this operation is not recommended.
+- If DROP Table FORCE is executed, the table will be directly deleted and cannot be recovered without checking whether there are ongoing activities in the database.
+This operation is not recommended.

 ## Examples